03 Mar The Real Estate Bubble

 2008 brought more excitement and now we are in the thick of the quickest, craziest market I have seen in my career.

 Along with prices jumping, the membership of Hamilton Real Estate Board seems to follow the curve.
-RAHB just hit the 3000 mark, a deja vu of sorts.
+The Realtors Association of Hamilton-Burlington just hit the 3000 mark for members, a deja vu of sorts.
 The last time the board had 3000 members was 1989, after that one-third of local real estate agents packed up and got other jobs.

 A lot of new realtors have jumped on the bandwagon and I suspect, when the dust settles, a large portion will bid the exciting world of real estate adieu.